 The downside is that these accounts are expensive to use, and they're so valuable that some companies will cut corners and employ deceptive practices to appear as though they offer them.

-Remember to be safe with your money, and verify your broker's legitimacy.
+Remember to be safe with your money and verify your broker's legitimacy.

 Are you looking for a safe way to send money as a business?

-Is it a bank account?
+What is a segregated bank account?